 Case Status: The defendants–the committee itself along with the two Trump businesses–moved to dismiss the suit, but the district court denied that motion in September 2020.
 On Jan.
 11, 2021, the DC AG added a new allegation that the committee improperly used its nonprofit funds to pay a hotel bill on behalf of Trump’s private business.
 The suit is currently in discovery, and the AG’s office has already deposed several high-level Trump executives, including Ivanka Trump and Donald Trump Jr.

-Update: On Nov.
+Update-2: On Nov.
 8, 2021, the DC court partially granted Trump’s motion for summary judgment, dismissing the waste claim but allowing the private enrichment claim to proceed.
 Addressing the waste claim, the judge explained that the evidence did not show that the Trump defendants intentionally threw away money when they paid the extravagant rates at Trump’s hotel.
 Even so, the court ruled that the DC AG may still be able to show that the Trumps illegally enriched themselves with committee funds, and gave the green light for that claim to go to trial.
 The court also dismissed the Trump Organization from the case on grounds that DC lacked jurisdiction over them.

 7. Karen Bass et al. Incitement Suit for Jan.
 6 Capitol Attack

 Thompson v.
 Trump, No. 21-cv-00400 (D.D.C. filed Feb.
 16, 2021)